Blueberry Muffin Recipe (Bakery-Style & Moist)

 This post may contain affiliate links.
 Please see our disclosure policy.

 These bakery-style blueberry muffins are buttery, tender, and topped with a golden streusel.
 They bake up perfectly soft and incredibly moist every time.
-I’ve been baking them for over a decade, and they always turn out amazing!
+I’ve been baking this blueberry muffin recipe for over a decade, and it never fails.

 Fresh blueberry muffin recipe with a streusel topping.